 If you’re specifically trying to boost your app store rating, the best time to ask users to rate your app is after they’ve had a “happy moment” inside your app — this could be beating a level, earning a reward, matching with another user, etc. Moments that make your user feel good are the perfect moments to ask them to rate your app because those are the times they’re most likely to leave you positive reviews.

 Sin #8.
 Expectations aren’t being communicated.

-One of the main barriers to survey completion is the user not knowing what kind of commitment they’re in for.
+One of the survey design mistakes that adds barriers to survey completion is not letting the user know what kind of commitment they’re in for.
 If you’re prompted to take a survey, but you don’t know if it’ll take 3 minutes, 5 minutes, or 15 minutes of your time, are you going to press Start?
 What if you’ve started taking a survey, but you have no idea how many more questions there are and if it’s worth any more your time?
 Are you likely to complete it?
 For many of your users, that answer will be “no.”

 The easiest way to get around this problem is to communicate your expectations.
 How long will the survey be?
 How will you use their data?
 A simple welcome message at the beginning of the survey is often enough to handle that.
 “We’d love your input — would you be willing to take a 2-minute survey to help us out?
 We won’t share your data” is a quick, friendly message that lets them know what to expect, and communicates that you’d be grateful for their input.
 You can set up and customize welcome messages with Instabug.
 Your survey should also have a progress bar so your users know how many questions are left.